Daughters of Bilitis: Change in direction

-Evidence of how impatient audiences were getting with psychiatrists telling them they were mentally ill was displayed in 1964 when, at an ECHO convention, a featured speaker named Dr. Albert Ellis stated that "the exclusive homosexual is a psychopath" to which someone in the audience responded, "Any homosexual who would come to you for treatment, Dr. Ellis, would have to be a psychopath!" a comment that was met with applause.
+Audiences were getting impatient with psychiatrists telling them they were mentally ill.
+In 1964 at an ECHO convention, psychologist Albert Ellis, a featured speaker, stated that "the exclusive homosexual is a psychopath".
+Someone in the audience responded, "Any homosexual who would come to you for treatment, Dr. Ellis, would have to be a psychopath!" a comment that was met with applause.

-In 1964, Martin and Lyon began to control less of the organization, saying, "We felt that if the organization had any validity at all it couldn't be based on two people, it had to be able to stand and grow on its own.
+In 1964, Martin and Lyon began to control less of the organization, saying: "We felt that if the organization had any validity at all it couldn't be based on two people, it had to be able to stand and grow on its own.
 And it was never going to do it if we didn't move out."

 Martin and Lyon joined the newly formed Council on Religion and the Homosexual (CRH) to develop a dialogue between organized religion and gays and lesbians.
-They urged the DOB to join the organization as well, but a previous rule precluding the DOB from joining separate organizations (set in place primarily to ensure it would not join organizations that sympathized with Communist aims) precluded it from doing so.
-However, the DOB did collaborate with the CRH at times.
-Most notably, on the eve of January 1, 1965, several homophile organizations in San Francisco, California, including the DOB, the CRH, the Society for Individual Rights, and the Mattachine Society, held a fund-raising ball for their mutual benefit at California Hall on Polk Street.
-San Francisco police had agreed not to interfere; however, on the evening of the ball, the police showed up in force and surrounded the California Hall and focused numerous klieg lights on the entrance to the hall.
-As each of the 600-plus persons entering the ball approached the entrance, the police took photographs.
-A number of police vans were parked in plain view near the entrance to the ball.
-Evander Smith, a lawyer for the groups organizing the ball including the DOB, and Herb Donaldson tried to stop the police from conducting the fourth "inspection" of the evening; both were arrested along with two heterosexual lawyers, Elliott Leighton and Nancy May, who were supporting the rights of the participants to gather at the ball.
-But twenty-five of the most prominent lawyers in San Francisco joined the defense team for the four lawyers, and the judge directed the jury to find the four not guilty before the defense had even had a chance to begin their argumentation when the case came to court.
+They urged the DOB to join the organization as well, but a previous rule precluded the DOB from joining separate organizations.
+(This had been established under earlier conditions, primarily to ensure it would not join organizations that sympathized with Communist aims.)

+However, at times the DOB did collaborate with the CRH.
+Most notably, on the eve of January 1, 1965, several homophile organizations in San Francisco, including the DOB, the CRH, the Society for Individual Rights, and the Mattachine Society, held a fund-raising ball for their mutual benefit at California Hall on Polk Street.
+Although San Francisco police had agreed not to interfere, on the evening of the ball, the police showed up in force and surrounded the California Hall.
+They focused numerous klieg lights on the entrance, and photographed each of the 600-plus persons who entered.
+Numerous police vans were parked in plain view near the entrance to the ball, further intimidating attendees.

+Evander Smith, a lawyer for the groups organizing the ball including the DOB, and Herb Donaldson tried to stop the police from conducting the fourth "inspection" of the evening; both were arrested along with two heterosexual lawyers, Elliott Leighton and Nancy May, who were supporting the rights of participants to gather at the ball.
+Twenty-five of the most prominent lawyers in San Francisco joined the defense team for the four lawyers.
+When the case came to court, the judge directed the jury to find the four not guilty before the defense had begun their argumentation.
 This event has been called "San Francisco's Stonewall" by some historians; the participation of such prominent litigators in the defense of Smith, Donaldson and the other two lawyers marked a turning point in gay rights on the west coast of the United States.